Dylan Beavers: Amateur career

 Beavers grew up in Paso Robles, California and attended Mission College Preparatory High School.
-He committed to play college baseball at California at the beginning of his junior year of high school.
-As a senior, Beavers batted .529 with 10 doubles, 6 triples, 12 home runs, and 36 RBIs with 46 runs scored and 25 stolen bases.
+He committed to play college baseball at the University of California, Berkeley at the beginning of his junior year of high school.
+As a senior, Beavers batted .529 with 10 doubles, 6 triples, 12 home runs, and 36 runs batted in (RBIs) with 46 runs scored and 25 stolen bases.

-Beavers batted .250 with one home run through 12 games during his true freshman season before it was cut short due to the coronavirus pandemic.
-He was named first team All-Pacific-12 Conference after he batted .303 with 11 doubles, two triples, 18 home runs and 49 RBIs.
+Beavers enrolled at UC Berkeley to play college baseball for the California Golden Bears.
+He batted .250 with one home run through 12 games during his true freshman season before it was cut short due to the coronavirus pandemic.
+He was named first team All-Pac-12 Conference after he batted .303 with 11 doubles, two triples, 18 home runs and 49 RBIs.
 After the 2021 season, he played collegiate summer baseball for the Cotuit Kettleers of the Cape Cod Baseball League.
 Beavers was also selected to play for the Team USA Collegiate National Baseball Team.
 He was named a preseason All-American by several outlets going into his junior season.
 Beavers repeated as a first team All-Pac-12 selection after batting .291 with 17 home runs and 50 RBIs.